 |---|---|---|

-| email_verified handling | Manual type conversion needed | Firebase SDK normalizes |
+email_verified handling | Manual type conversion required | Firebase SDK normalizes it |

-| Verification logic | Manual implementation (RS256, public key) | Single verify_firebase_token call |
+| Verification logic | Manual implementation (RS256, JWKS) | Single verify_firebase_token call |

-| Bug potential | High (types, missing fields, etc.) | Low (SDK handles it) |
+| Bug potential | High (types, missing fields, etc.) | Low (SDK abstracts the differences) |

 Apple vs Google JWT Differences Summary